 The final element in this pillar, “play” goes together with passion and purpose and is missing in our lives; even among youth.
-Our society has, for the most part, become so addicted to “doing” and “achieving” (and being on the internet) that most everyone that I know has lost the ability to do physical and social activities just for fun of it.
+Our society has, for the most part, become so addicted to “doing” and “achieving” (and being on the internet) that most everyone that I know has lost the ability to do physical and social activities just for the fun of it.

 The English Oxford Dictionary defines play as: “[to] engage in activity for enjoyment and recreation rather than a serious or practical purpose.”
-You learn far more when you incorporate play into creative endeavors, you’re your imagination works better.
+You learn far more when you incorporate play into creative endeavors, your imagination works better.
 It helps develop social skills and encourages team work.

 Need more?
 Play: